 Companies can become involuntarily delisted by the exchange if they fail to maintain certain standards.
-An example could be maintaining a value of $1 per share.
-They may voluntarily delist if they find their is a cost-benefit analysis of either going private or moving to a another exchange that can benefit either because of the company they keep on the exchange (i.e. tech stocks traditionally prefer Nasdaq) or because the listing requirements better suit their current and ongoing situation.
+An example could be not maintaining the value of $1 per share or more.
+They may voluntarily delist if they find there is a cost-benefit analysis of either going private or moving to another exchange that can benefit either because of the company they keep on the exchange (i.e. tech stocks traditionally prefer Nasdaq) or because the listing requirements better suit their current and ongoing situation.
 In the case of DiDi, this move appears to remove regulatory hurdles.

 On Thursday (December 2), the U.S. Securities and Exchange Commission (SEC) finalized rules that would allow it to delist non-US companies that refuse to open their books to the U.S. regulators.
 China has for years rejected U.S. audits of its firms, citing national security concerns.
 This adds a new layer of protection for investors in markets overseen by the SEC.

 On December 1st, Bloomberg reported that Beijing is set to ban the loophole that allowed companies like Alibaba and Didi to list in New York in the first place.
 Whether this adds value to those currently listed, reduces the pace of new listings, or has no impact remains to be seen.